Adrian Chase

 Adrian Allen Chase is an antihero appearing in American comic books published by DC Comics.
 He is the second DC character to bear the name Vigilante.

-The character made his live-action debut in the Arrowverse series Arrow, portrayed by Josh Segarra.
-In the DC Extended Universe television series Peacemaker, he is played by Freddie Stroma, who reprised the role in the second season, set in the DC Universe.
+The character made his live-action debut in the Arrowverse series Arrow, portrayed by Josh Segarra, which depicts him as the supervillain Prometheus.
+Freddie Stroma portrays Chase as Vigilante in the DC Extended Universe and DC Universe television series Peacemaker.

 Creation

-Wolfman stated the genesis of the character began when writing Daredevil in the 1970s.
+Marv Wolfman stated the genesis of the character began when writing Daredevil in the 1970s.

 "In issue #127, I staged a typical comic book battle between Daredevil and another quasi hero named the Torpedo.
 As the fight progressed, it moved off the street and into a house, only to come to an abrupt stop when the owner of the house a mother who was protecting her kids screamed that DD and the Torpedo were destroying her home, the two heroes looked at the damage around them and realized that their thoughtless aggression had real world consequences.
 Years passed; I moved back to DC and was writing The New Teen Titans, and for some reason, I kept thinking about that story and as a result I decided that I wanted to explore the theme of real world consequences for super heroic action as the basis of an entire series rather than just a few panels at the end of a single story.
 I wanted to deconstruct the clichés of superhero comics and their fight scenes in a long form narrative...
 To that end, I put together the idea of a law abiding district attorney named Adrian Chase, who was really good at his job, but kept having his court victories overturned on minor technicalities due to a corrupt legal system."